bhsingla/v2v_networking_python/README.md

 # v2v_networking_python

+NOTE: V2V_model is the only code that is used.
+The test module was used for early testing.

 INTRODUCTION:
 This project is to imulate a broadcast protocol for vehicle to vehocle communications.
 Each program instance acts as a vehicle and will communicate with other vehicles, selectively expecting acks/retransmitting for vehicles withing the Prange of static variable defined at the beginning of the code.